 Established in partnership with the College of Liberal Arts and Human Sciences (CLAHS), Athenaeum is a suite of spaces and services in Virginia Tech’s Newman Library.
 Athenaeum is dedicated to cultivating the digital research skills of undergraduate students, graduate students, postdoctoral fellows, and faculty in the liberal arts and human sciences through collaborative, hands-on experience pursuing digital research projects.

-The Boardroom is designed for small-scale, active collaboration for up to 11 participants.
+The Collaboration Room is designed for small-scale, active collaboration for up to 12 participants.
 The space is an open resource, lightly scheduled, but otherwise freely available to the community for agile digital engagement, dynamic problem-solving, consultation, and teleconferencing.

 The Media Den is a purpose-built, managed, and intentionally isolated media studio designed for dynamic digital capture of all manner of oral histories, personal narratives, spoken facts, and tall tales.
-The Media Den is supported and scheduled for use by the DH Coordinator.
-Use of the equipment requires a short orientation training session with the DH Coordinator, which is scheduled multiple times throughout the semester (or adequate documentation of similar A/V equipment training).
+The Media Den is supported and scheduled for use by the DH Coordinator, and use of the equipment requires a short orientation training session scheduled multiple times throughout the semester (or adequate documentation of similar A/V equipment training).

 - Christopher Miller